dustinpfister/blog_posts/_posts/js-promise-all.md

 ## 2 - Promise all client side example

 So if a browser does support Promise all it can also be used in the front end as well.
+New browser technologies such as fetch return promises, and it is also possible to create custom promises as well with the Promise constructor.
+However there is just one little concern when it comes to browser support, if you care about supporting any version of IE at all you will need to use something that will bring promise all support to those older platforms.

 ```html
 <html>